mmistakes/made-mistakes-jekyll/about.md

 ---

+## What's a Made Mistakes?

+So why the title *made mistakes*?
+It vaguely has something to do with that whole happy accident thing, where a mistake can turn out to be something great and unplanned.
+But to be honest I was just looking for a short, memorable sounding domain name.

+In May of 2004 I purchased mademistakes.com, and threw up a Macromedia Flash splash (hey remember those?) while I worked on building a design portfolio using Movable Type.
+For the next couple of years I would experiment with various content management systems ([Movable Type](http://www.movabletype.org/) &rarr; [Textpattern](http://textpattern.com/) &rarr; [Wordpress](http://wordpress.org/) &rarr; [Indexhibit](http://www.indexhibit.org/)), developing minimalistic themes and learning what I could about <abbr>HTML</abbr>, <abbr>CSS</abbr>, Javascript, <abbr>PHP</abbr>, and MySQL databases.

+I've since decided to go <abbr>CMS</abbr>-free and utilize black magick and [Jekyll](http://jekyllrb.com/) to [manage the site with static text files]({{ site.url }}/articles/going-static.html).
+I like knowing how things work behind the scenes so hand-coding the layouts and stylesheets is the only way to go.
+Not being limited by a <abbr>CMS</abbr> is a wonderful thing...

 ## Tools of the Trade

 Here's a laundry list of hardware and software I use to create Made Mistakes and most of its content.